People ask us all the time: Can I change my Medicare plan whenever I want?

-Because our health needs change as we age, it’s important to be able to change your plan to cater to your unique needs.
-This can also include financial changes that might come up as you age, too.
+Because our health needs are unique to each of us, and they change as each of us age, it’s important to be able to change your plan to cater to your specific needs.
+This includes the financial changes that might come up as you age, too.

 Changing Your Medicare Advantage Plan